 - 200 ml water

 - 250 g white spelt flour slightly harder to get hold of, some supermarkets do it, some health food shops.
 Or you can just do a 100% wholemeal loaf

 - 1 tsp salt optional, preferably rock salt

 - Weigh the above ingredients into the bread-maker pan.

 - Put the bread pan in the bread-maker and mix on ‘pizza’ setting (Panasonic) or any ‘dough-only’ only setting for 6 minutes.
 This is purely for the function of mixing the ingredients to a ball, no proving required.
 Don’t leave for the whole dough cycle, just long enough for the machine to mix all the ingredients well together into a ball.

 - Remove the mixing blade (as swiftly as possible, the dough is quite sticky!)

 - Close the lid of the machine and leave for about 8 hours (I do it overnight).

-- In just over an 1 hour you’ll have a freshly baked spelt sourdough loaf.
+- In 1 hour you’ll have a freshly baked spelt sourdough loaf.
 Leave to cool and enjoy.

 - If you don’t have a bread-maker, you can mix the ingredients by hand, kneading the dough only enough to get a nice ball of dough.
 Leave to rise overnight in a bowl, covered by cling film.
 The next morning, bake in the oven.